coopengo/coog-admin/README.md

 #### Getting Coog dependant Docker images

 Before launching the Coog image, it is necessary to setup some external dependencies for Coog.
 These dependencies can either run natively on the host machine or be "dockerised".
-The choice is up to the administrator, but it is recommanded to use docker.
+The choice is up to the administrator.

 This document will assume we run everything under Docker.